eModbus/Smartdose/README.md

 - Modbus server (TCP port 502) for
   - run time statictics
   - power metering (Gosund SP1 only)

+**NOTE: The current binary is larger than 50% of the devices' flash memory, so at the moment OTA is not possible.
+Working on it...**

 No app, no cloud service, no data transfers outside your home network